BerryBytes/precommit-util/docs/content/contributing/thank-you.md

 Get insights into the maintainers and their workflows by exploring the [Maintainers](./maintainers.md) and [Maintainer Guidelines](./maintainers-guidelines.md) pages.

----

-## **Stay Connected**

-Join our [Community Chat](https://chat.example.com) to collaborate with other contributors or follow us on social media to stay up to date with the latest news and discussions.

-Let’s keep the momentum going and grow the Pre-commit Automation Tool community even more! 🌐

----

 ## **We Appreciate You!**